Zoulou95/Projet-Info4-CY-MI5A/README.md

 To explore the site, you need to open a local server on your machine.

 ### On Debian (or similar Linux distributions):
 1. Ensure PHP is installed.
-You can install PHP by running: `sudo apt install php`
+You can install PHP by running: `sudo apt update` and `sudo apt install php`

 2. Navigate to the project folder in the terminal.